iridakos/lofocats_api/README.md

 # LofoCats API
 LofoCats API is a simple API built with Ruby on Rails created for demo purposes.
+(There's also a simple application consuming it, built with Rails: [LofoCats UI](https://github.com/iridakos/lofocats_ui)).

 # Functionality
 The API provides endpoints for interacting with a registry of lost and found cats.